PD Meter Types: Rotary Meter and Diaphragm Gas Meters

 There is a trend of replacing retiring diaphragm meters with rotary meters since they are smaller and lighter and permit the users to upgrade measurement capability.
-Rotary meters handle higher volumes and pressure over diaphragm meters, yet like turbines, have restrictions in low-flow conditions.
+Rotary meters handle higher volumes and pressure over diaphragm meters, yet like turbines, they have restrictions in low-flow conditions.
 Also, rotary meters are used in non-utility gas flow in industrial environments.

 Since PD meters have moving parts, they are subject to wear and tear and require periodic maintenance.
-Dirty gas is problematic for PD meters, and because the structural design needs an obstruction in the gas flow, a pressure drop is created.
-Also, PD meters can also be bulky, particularly in larger sizes.
+Dirty gas is problematic for PD meters, and because the structural design needs an obstruction in the gas flow, it creates pressure drop.
+Also, PD meters can be bulky, particularly in larger sizes.

 This post is part of a continuing series on gas flow meters.
 Perhaps you may be interested in the following: